ahmeterdem1/SSL-Messager/README.md

 Regulation exists when sending data to the server but not vice versa.

+Before each FTP action, server checks the queue.
+If at the same time a file is being uploaded to that user, it does not permit downloads to that user.
+Same goes for vice versa.
+If someone tries to upload to somebody and that user is downloading at the same time, upload is not permitted.
+These are declared with stop queries.

 When client starts file transmission:

 `BEGINF filename.extension target size token \r\n`